The full ad → revenue flowSave my seat

 4. --no-input and --force.
 Suppress every interactive prompt.
 The CLI never blocks waiting for a y/n that won't come.

 5. Env-var tokens.
-Tokens, secrets, and account IDs live in environment variables — out of command history, out of version control, out of CLAUDE.md.
+Tokens, secrets, and account IDs live in environment variables.
+Out of command history, out of version control, out of CLAUDE.md.

 That last point matters because it's exactly how we tell people to handle the Humblytics API key on our skills page. .env, never chat, never CLAUDE.md.
 Meta arrived at the same answer.
 It's the right answer.